Brahma (2014 film): Plot

 Brahma is the son of Veera Brahma, a patriarch of the prestigious royal dynasty Raja Brahma, who runs away from home after witnessing his father's cruel atrocities against the poor people.
 Years later, Brahma who is a local Robin Hood, stealing from the rich to provide for the poor, sets his sights on stealing money from Veera Brahma.
-While trying to steal money and jewellery from the house, Brahma is caught by ACP Shinde, where Brahma reveals about the reason behind the robberies.
+While trying to steal money and jewellery from the house, Brahma is caught by ACP Bhairav singh, where Brahma reveals about the reason behind the robberies.
 Brahma is taken to the court and finally receive prison term after Veera Brahma and the people request the court to not provide death penalty.
 Brahma is released 2 years later and is confronted by a lady, whom Brahma recognizes as the wife of a gangster named Rahul Dev, who was killed by Brahma earlier in Malaysia.
 However, the lady forgives Brahma after learning about his good deeds and leaves.
 After this, Brahma addresses to the press about doing good to others without expecting anything.